Advanced Hepatobiliary & Liver Surgery Care

 Multidisciplinary Tumor Board

-Complex hepatobiliary cases are often reviewed in multidisciplinary meetings involving hepatologists, oncologists, radiologists, and surgeons to determine optimal treatment strategies.
+Complex hepatobiliary cases are reviewed in multidisciplinary meetings involving hepatologists, oncologists, radiologists, and surgeons to determine optimal treatment strategies.

 Surgical Planning